bahagh/MiniProjetBooks/README.md

 # ASP.NET Core Web App

-This basic ASP.NET Core Web App is test for a software web developer position in IEA
+This is an ASP.NET Core Web App for managing books

 ## Getting Started